 The Opera House was built in 1903 at the cost of $8,000.
 It is now used as a theater for community and school productions.

-In 1905, the Weaver Hotel was built across the street from the Central Line of Union Pacific Railroad tracks.
-Passengers waited for their train in the front parlor of the hotel, found lodging upstairs, ate in the dining room, and stepped across the street for performances in the Opera House.
-Railroad crews also stayed at the Weaver while the workers built the railroad further west, and later, it housed the regular train crews.
-Drummers (traveling salesmen) arrived on the train and stayed at the Weaver Hotel in the early years.
-The impressive Weaver Building and “cosmopolitan” establishment was known as the “Pride of the Central Line.”
-Today it operates as a beautiful bed and breakfast inn.
+The Weaver Hotel was built in 1905 across from the Union Pacific Railroad tracks.
+Passengers waited for their trains in the hotel’s front parlor, found rooms upstairs, ate in the dining room, and crossed the street to the Opera House for performances.
+Railroad crews stayed at the Weaver while building the railroad further west, and later, it housed the regular train crews.
+Traveling salesmen, known as drummers, also stayed at the Weaver Hotel in its early years.
+The impressive Weaver Building was known as the “Pride of the Central Line.”
+Today, it operates as a beautiful bed and breakfast inn.

 In 1910, Waterville had telegraph and express offices, weekly newspapers, grain elevators, banking facilities, a public library, an opera house, a hotel, and good schools and churches.
 Three rural delivery mail routes went out from the post office.
 It had a population of 704.